lichengzhang1/quadrangulations/README.md

 Plantri only focuses on generating graph embeddings, and for the 3-connected situation, the embedding isomorphism and abstract graph isomorphism are consistent, but for vertex connectivity less than 3, the situation is essentially different.
-I generated 15,882 non-isomorphic embeddings of allquadrangulations on 14 vertices by plantri.
+I all generated 15,882 non-isomorphic embeddings of quadrangulations on 14 vertices by plantri.
 Further elimination of abstract isomorphic graphs is then necessary.

 A total of 14805 non-isomorphic quadrangulations on 14 vertices were screened out.